424C/Munchmaps/README.md

 3. **SETTINGS**

-Various settings are dispayed when selecting the hamburger button, such as maximum radius.
+Various settings are shown when selecting the hamburger button, such as maximum radius.

 ## Decision flow